-When the project is completed, this elevated space with its iconic giant roof will link the Central Station to the new entrance of the shopping centre.
-The three-level “bike trough” underneath it has been designed with three aims in mind: convenience, speed and safety.
-As far as possible, users will be able to cycle all the way to their parking slot.
+The three storey bicycle parking is situated underneath the square.
+It has been designed with three aims in mind: convenience, speed and safety.
+In order to achieve this in a facility of this scale cyclists are enabled to pedal all the way up to their parking slot.
 The parking lanes branch off the cycle paths, to ensure that users do not get in the way of cyclists passing through the system.
-Room for mounting and dismounting is left alongside the parking lanes.
-The sloping areas where the bikes are parked are in open connection with the rest of the parking area.
-The walls are colour-coded to indicate the routing, and to improve the overall appearance.
-Electronic signals indicate the position of free parking slots.
-The high lighting level enhances user comfort.
-Additional facilities such as a cycle repair shop, a cycle rental outlet and a manager meet users’ every need.
+Room for mounting and dismounting is left alongside the cycling lanes.
+Modestly sloping ramps connect the parking areas on different levels The walls are colour-coded to indicate the routing, and electronic signals indicate the position of free parking slots.
+Additional facilities such as a cycle repair shop, a cycle rental outlet and several floor managers meet users’ every need.

 The first phase of the project was opened in early August 2017, providing room for 6,000 bicycles.
-When the cycle parking area is fully completed in 2018 it will have a capacity of more than 12,500 bikes, breaking the world record currently held by an underground facility in Tokyo.
+When the cycle parking area is fully completed in 2018 it will have a world record capacity of over 13,500 bikes.